 The arasta, an Ottoman period open-air bazaar, is lined by small oldfashioned shops, occupied by tailors, shoemakers, antique dealers, corned beef makers, and offal butchers.
 Close by is Colluhan, a typical example of a han which provided rooms, storage, and stabling for merchants and artisans.
 The han was built in 1768 by Abdulaziz Aga.
 Passing between the packsaddle maker’s and a shop making bead ornaments for horses and camels which face one another at the entrance, I entered the courtyard.
 A tumbledown wooden staircase led to the upper gallery, where there is a workshop spinning, weaving goat’s hair.
 Kilims made from hair and patterned felt rugs had been hung over the balustrade.

-It is famous worldwide for its handwoven carpets made of vegetable dyed wool that is mainly produced in mountain villages in the southern part of the province.
+It is famous worldwide for its handwoven carpets made of vegetable-dyed wool that is mainly produced in mountain villages in the southern part of the province.
 Since they are bought up by dealers while still on the looms for the domestic market or export there are very few shops selling carpets in Milas itself.
 The typical pastel designs of Milas carpets date back to the 17th century, and their value derives from both these and the quality of their weaving.
-Dominant colors are in the brown to yellow range, with lesser quantities of peach red, green and white.
-Their patterns consist mainly of geometric motifs and stylised flowers.
+Dominant colors are in the brown to the yellow range, with lesser quantities of peach red, green and white.
+Their patterns consist mainly of geometric motifs and stylized flowers.

 There are 27 ancient cities dating back as far as 1000 BC in the vicinity of the area, including major sites like Euromos, Labraynda, Heracleia, and Becin.
 Of the ancient Mylasa itself, a fascinating structure to have survived is Gumuskesen, a tomb whose unusual design is thought to have been inspired by the Mausoleum, one of the seven wonders of the world situated in Bodrum, the ancient Halicarnassus.
 Dating from the 1st or 2nd century AD, the most spectacular part of this building is its pyramidal roof surrounded by a colonnade.
 To get onto the roof you must call the watchman, who obliges by bringing a ladder.
 The pyramid made of stones piled one on top of the other is unexpectedly beautiful when seen from the inside, where the ceiling is carved with elaborate floral and geometric motifs, which were probably once painted.
 On the floor is a funnel-shaped aperture through which wine was poured down onto the occupant of the tomb chamber beneath.

-Another structure which has survived almost intact to the present day is Baltalikapi, the north gate of the ancient Mylasa built at the end of the 1st century BC.
+Another structure that has survived almost intact to the present day is Baltalikapi, the north gate of the ancient Mylasa built at the end of the 1st century BC.
 The name, meaning Gate of Axes, derives from the carved double-bladed ax, a symbol of Zeus, carved on the keystone.
 In the early Christian era water channeled from the mountains to the east of the city was carried along aqueducts to this gate.
 The remains of these Roman period aqueducts can be seen on the Becin road.

 The only surviving temple in Mylas is that of Zeus Carios on a hill at the east end of the district of Hisarbasi.
 The single standing column is home to a stork, whose nest perches on the summit.
 Appropriately the column is known locally as Uzunyuva or Tall Nest.
 Firuz Bey Mosque dating from 1394 is one of the oldest Turkish monuments in the area.
 Faced entirely in marble, the portal is the place which I found most imposing.
 The diverse carvings on the stone exterior combine to create a harmonious whole.
 Around the portal and above the windows is superb red and white stonework.